4.5 Regulations, Forms, Records, and Publications

 1. Identify the applicable regulation, certificate privilege, and rating.

-2. Determine whether the work is maintenance, preventive maintenance, repair, or alteration.
+2. Classify the work as maintenance, preventive maintenance, repair, or alteration.

-3. Decide whether the repair or alteration is major or minor.
+3. Decide whether the repair or alteration is major or minor, and select approved vs. acceptable data accordingly.

 Test Your Knowledge

-Which item is generally associated with recording a major repair or major alteration?
+Which document is used to record a major repair or major alteration?

 A